privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 In DP, the level of noise added depends on several factors, notably the available privacy budget.
 A higher budget allows for less noise, while a lower budget necessitates more.
 Our system establishes a total privacy budget encompassing all tracked privacy-sensitive metrics.
 This budget is then allocated proportionally across the metrics an ad tech partner chooses to monitor.
 Consequently, tracking more sensitive metrics means each receives a smaller share of the budget, resulting in increased noise per metric.

 An ad tech can choose to alter how the privacy budget is distributed across different metrics.
-See the
+See  [privacy_budget_weight](#privacy_budget_weight) in noise-related-configuration.

 Metrics that aren't privacy-sensitive don't consume any budget, and remain noise-free.
 Ad tech partners can track these without any alteration.
 The table above details whether noise is added to each metric.